• Home

 Foundation Training

-SIT - HEEL - HOLD - COME - NO - DOWN - UP - Leash Training - Socialization
+SIT - HEEL - HOLD - COME - NO - DOWN - UP - Leash - Socialization

 Everything I train for is built from these simple, but essential commands.